hazardland/db.php/manual.md

 $database->add ('shop.product');
 ```

+We added class handler to orm now we need to access class handler.

 After adding class to database we can access class table handler by
 ```php
 $database->path->to->class
 ```

-In \shop\product class case:
+In \shop\product example class case we will access it like this:
 ```php
 $database->shop->product
 ```

-*Note*: The only reserved namespace name is 'context' it means you must not have namespace named 'context'. $database->context is used by database object.
+*Note*: The only reserved namespace name is 'context' it means you must not have classes in namespace named 'context' or class without namespace named 'context'. $database->context is used by database object for storing various data such is conenction links, table handlers, defined locales, varius cache handlers and so on.

 ## Map namespace classes to tables

-If we have many classes in namespace we can add in one line:
+If we have many classes in namespace we can add them using just one line of code:

 ```php
 namespace shop;